Returning to school after a break – some ideas for autistic learners*

 “Autistic learners and their families may need individualised planning for the transitions ahead.
 The approach taken needs to take account of context and be relevant for the learners school stage and developmental level.”

-The National Autism Implementation Team have also developed a framework of things to consider during this COVID specific time.
+The National Autism Implementation Team have a dedicated section on their website about Supporting Autistic Learners Returning to school.
 The resources are available for the following different sectors:

 - Early learning and childcare